 (1) The development to which this permission relates must be begun not later than the expiration of three years beginning with the date on which the permission is granted.
+Report to Planning Committee - 9 November 2023

 Reason: In pursuance of Section 91 of the Town and Country Planning Act 1990 as amended by the Planning and Compulsory Purchase Act 2004.